 • Inspire curiosity.
 Provide just enough information to explain what the page is about but not so much that it ruins the curiosity factor.

-Although we’ve provided a rough range for the length of title tags and meta descriptions, the reality is a bit more complex than that as Google uses pixel size rather than character length to decided how much to display.
-For that reason, it’s a good idea to test your titles and descriptions using a tool such as this one from To The Web.
+When it comes to length, we’ve provided a rough range for the length of Title Tags and Meta Descriptions, the reality is that Google actually uses pixel size rather than character length to decided how much to display.
+For that reason, it’s a good idea to test your titles and descriptions using a tool — and on multiple devices.